English Curriculum at Laira Green

 At Laira Green, we use Read Write Inc (RWI) in conjunction with other methods, to teach our children to read accurately and fluently with good comprehension.
 The children will learn to read and write 40+ sounds through memorable images and dittys.
 A variety of books are used that support each of the phonemes and these are used in a specific order that best supports this development.
 The ‘What is Read Write Inc.?’ video (which is available through the link below) clearly and simply explains this teaching system.
 It is worth noting that we have developed some amendments to the program that mean it differs slightly from the full description in the video.

 It is crucial that the sounds are pronounced correctly - and this may be very different to the way you were taught at school.
 We therefore recommend viewing the RWI video below which clearly explains this:

-How to say the sounds - Video
+How to say the sounds - video 1 and video 2.

 In June, pupils in year one will complete a phonics screening.
 This is a national test.
 The following video explains more about this test.
 If you have any questions, your child's class teacher will be happy to chat with you.

 Children who did not achieve a pass mark in year one will be re-tested in year two.

 Reading aloud with your child is an important part of their education.
 Watch this quick video for some hints and tips on how you can make the most of your reading together time.

 Within Year One, most children will be introduced to Accelerated Reader.
 This is a fabulous resource that opens up a world of books for every child.
 Within the AR system, children participate regularly in online Star Reading Tests.
 These provide the children with a range of book levels which are accessible to them.
 After reading each book, the children take an online book quiz which checks how much they have understood.
 The data produced by this process is used by class teachers to ensure the children are accessing books appropriate to their reading ability, and ones that will also challenge their skills.

 For further information, click on the link below: